 Welcome to the Year 2 Class Page.
 Please view the Year 2 Meet and Greet presentation for this academic year.
 The presentation provides you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-We will begin the Spring term by exploring changes in living memory, researching and learning about the reign of Queen Elizabeth II.
-We will learn about the royal family and will write letters to Her Majesty the Queen.
+We will begin the Spring term by exploring changes in living memory, researching and learning about the reign of Queen Elizabeth II and King Charles III.
+We will learn about the Royal Family and will write letters to His Majesty the King.
+We have been really proud in the past in receiving a reply from the palace too!
 We will learn about our capital city and the significant landmarks in London by reading a story entitled ‘A Walk in London’ and ‘Katie in London’.
-Another exciting new experience this term will be the children learning basic sewing stitches using Binca.
-Once they have mastered a range of basic stitches we then hope to create a handkerchief.

-Our first Year 2 trip will take place during this half term with a visit to Arundel Castle.
 The children will experience what it was like to live and work in this huge and magnificent castle and will have the chance to be involved in role play.
-The will also have the opportunity to visit parts of the castle which are not open to the general public!
-We will also have a visit from Knight Night who will set pupils clear challenge to deepen their understanding of the four countries and the capital cities that make up the United Kingdom.
+They will also have the opportunity to visit parts of the castle which are not open to the general public!
+The children will have the challenge of planning, creating and evaluating their own drawbridges as part of their Design Technology work.

 Summer 2 – Why are Bees Important?